pcmichaud/micro/source/savings.rst

 It is useful to first look at a benchmark.
 A natural starting point is the life-cycle model.
 The life-cycle model has a long tradition in economics and finance.
 A good summary is given in `Browning and Crossley (2001) <https://www.jstor.org/stable/2696554?seq=1#metadata_info_tab_contents>`_.
 In what follows, we will use a three period model, :math:`t=1,2,3`.
 Why three?
 It will become clear later on.
 The first two periods are periods where the individual works and earns labor income :math:`y_t`, net of taxes and pension contributions.
 Otherwise, denote :math:`\overline{y}=\frac{y_1+y_2}{2}` to be average career earnings.
 For most of the analysis, we will focus on the case where :math:`y_t = y` for :math:`t=1,2`, hence :math:`\overline{y} = y`.
 The last period is one where he is retired.
 He gets in that period income from pensions, denoted :math:`\phi \overline{y}`, where :math:`\phi` is a replacement rate.
 You can think of this rate as the RRI from the CPR calculator we used above.
 We will abstract from uncertainty for now.
 For simplicity assume the individual has no wealth start with.
 He can save with a rate of return :math:`r` which is also the rate at which he can borrow.

-Consider preferences of this individual.
-A natural starting point is to use discounted utility from the consumption plan :math:`(c_1,c_2,c_3)`.
-If you are not familial with discounted utility (DU), you can look at `this <https://pcmichaud.github.io/micro/time_en.html>`_ lecture from my intermediate micro class.
+Consider preferences of this consumer.
+A natural starting point is to consider discounted utility from the consumption plan :math:`(c_1,c_2,c_3)`.
+If you are not familiar with discounted utility (DU), you can look at `this <https://pcmichaud.github.io/micro/time_en.html>`_ lecture from my intermediate micro class.
 Discounted utility is given by

 .. math::
    DU(c_1,c_2,c_3) = u(c_1) + \delta u(c_2) + \delta^2 u(c_3)